Sruinard/ArchitectureKata/README.md

 - **Non-profit (the facilitator)** Kobe, 42, grew up in the suburbs of Chicago.
 He has witnessed first hand how difficult it can be to break away from stigmas and get a better life.
 Since 5 years he has been investing his time in helping people from underrepresented backgrounds to land their dream job.
 One of the things he loves working on is providing teenagers a connected experience.
 An experience in which they feel supported and empowered.
 Jonathon is good add coaching and seeing how small pieces of the puzzle fit together.

 - **Candidate (the lifelong-learner)** Janine, 28, works 2 jobs at a supermarket and local restaurant, has the smarts and is eager to 'get out' bus doesn't know how.
 She has an interest in technology and would love to have a career at a tech company, but does not have the right education for it and therefore was not able to land a job in tech.
-She works long hours and doesn't make enough money to afford expensive training during working hours.
+She works long hours and doesn't make enough money to afford expensive training during working hours and the time she has is often fragmented over a day and is.
   She believes that given a chance for an interview, she'll be able to convince the company that she'll be of great value and is willing to learn anything to prove that.

 _Note:_ whereas the 'platform administrator' role is certainly also relevant required to operate the platform, no persona was created because a) there is no 'experience' of the platform that they will have to do their administrative tasks, that requires understanding of their character and b) time considerations.